-Furthermore, bandit algorithms are good at quickly finding the best average choices, but in horse racing, these options would lose money unless we know better how the horse racing outcome is.
+Last but not least, bandit algorithms are good at quickly finding best average choices, but in horse racing, these options would lose money unless we know better how the horse racing outcome is.
 Therefore, it's certainly not enough to earn money by using bandit algorithms at betting.
 However, it can possibly be combined with other approaches to exploit the results.